 About Bladder Cancer

 Bladder cancer starts in the lining of the bladder.
 It is the 9th most common cancer in the world.
-More than 60% of all bladder cancers cases, deaths occur in the less developed regions of the world.
+Deaths due to bladder cancer are most common in the less developed regions of the world.

 Symptoms of bladder cancer include passing of urine very suddenly (urgency), pain or burning sensation when passing urine, weight loss, pain in your back, lower tummy or bones, feeling tired and unwell.

-Bladder cancer treatment varies depending on the type of cancer and whether or not the cancer has spread.
-Factors which can increase chances of getting bladder cancer include a family history, smoking, age, exposure to chemicals, chronic irritation to the bladder and urinary infections.
+Bladder cancer treatment varies depending on the type of cancer and whether or not cancer has spread.
+Factors which can increase the chances of getting bladder cancer include family history, smoking, age, exposure to chemicals, chronic irritation to the bladder and urinary infections.

 To know more about bladder cancer you can refer to our Bladder Cancer Guide